robmasocco/AOS-TAG/INSTALL.md

 ## The manual way

 The module can be manually built inside *aos-tag/* using *make*.
-Debug prints can be enabled in many parts of the module by typing:
+Debug printks can be enabled in many parts of the module by typing:

 ```bash
 make DEBUG=1